Bradford Special Schools District Achievement Partnership

 The DAP offers

-- school to school support and challenge
+- school to school support and challenge for achievement

 - sharing of best practice, information, skills and ideas